 Quick comparison table

-Choose the small pinpointer if your workbench is crowded, your storage space is tight, or you want the easiest tool to tuck away after a session.
+Choose the small pinpointer if your test bench is crowded, your storage space is tight, or you want the easiest tool to tuck away after a session.
 It is the cleaner fit for compact kits and shared spaces.

 Choose the full-size pinpointer device if you prefer a larger grip, wear gloves often, or already have a dedicated place for it in your setup.
 It works best when the bench has room for a bigger tool without crowding everything else.

-For a metal detector workbench, the better choice is usually the one that creates the least clutter while still feeling comfortable in your hand.
-If you want to compare both sizes side by side, start with the small pinpointer and the full-size pinpointer device.
+For a metal detector test bench, the better choice is usually the one that creates the least clutter while still feeling comfortable in your hand.
+If you want to compare both sizes side by side, start with the small pinpointer and the full-size pinpointer device .